TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-backup.md

 * Make sure the target backup directory exists and has the proper permissions for your members to write to it and create subdirectories.

-* It is recommended to compact your disk store before running the backup.
+* It is recommended to [compact your disk store](store-compact-disk-store.md) before running the backup.

 * Make sure that those SnappyData members that host persistent data are running in the distributed system.
 Offline members cannot back up their disk stores.
 (A complete backup can still be performed if all table data is available in the running members).

-<a id="guidelines"></a>
-## Guidelines

-* Plan this activity during a period of low activity in your system.
-The backup does not block system activities, but it uses file system resources on all hosts in your distributed system and can affect performance.

-* Do not create backup files from a running system using file copy commands.
-You will get incomplete and unusable copies.

-* Make sure the target backup directory exists and has the proper permissions for your members to write to it and create subdirectories.

-* You might want to [compact your disk store](store-compact-disk-store.md) before running the backup.

-* Make sure that those SnappyData members that host persistent data are running in the distributed system.
-Offline members cannot back up their disk stores.
-(A complete backup can still be performed if all table data is available in the running members.)

 <a id="backup-directory"></a>
 ## Specifying the Backup Directory